jackapbutler/ANN-from-scratch/README.md

 ## Sklearn's MLP and MLOps Workflow
 - Used Sklearn's MLPClassifier to perform classification on a diabetes dataset.
 - Automated the generation of reports and accuracy statistics using CML and GitHub Actions.
+- Used DVC to automate a pipeline for getting data, processing data, training a model and storing metrics.